Are you telling yourself playing small and safe is your best decision?

 It is better to do your own work imperfectly than someone else’s perfectly.

 That line is a translation from the Sanskrit of what is often hailed as one of the most beautiful stories in all of literature, the Bhagavad-Gita.
 It’s basically a story about a renowned warrior who at first refuses to fight the battle of his lifetime – and the conversation that ensues between the warrior and his big-hearted, wise mentor.

 It’s a story still for our times about the work we must do in the world – whether “for” an employer or company or client or customer or our own endeavor.
 It’s a story that provokes us to ask what is our best work where we can excel.

 The idea provokes us to ask what is the work for our best self – that version of ourselves that we know aligns with our deepest virtues and talents that contribute something useful and, yes, beautiful to the greater good.

-It’s a story that provokes us to do business as unusual in the coming year.
+It’s a story that provokes us to do business as unusual.
 To think more of collaboration than cut-throat competition.
 To leverage our resources and stop hemming about earning real revenue to solve big problems.